-While I have no major activities to report, every effort has been put forth by me towards the improvement of our organization where I was ready at all times to
+While I have no major activities to report, every effort has been put forth by me towards the improvement of our organization wherpossible I was ready at all times to the communication of the comm

 So far as I have been able to ascertain, there is no particular assignment of work for the Senior or Junior Vice Commanders-in-Chief, except to perform such duties as the Commander-in-Chief may allot to them.
-During the past year our very excellent Commander-in-Chief has been untiring in his efforts to give all matters concerning our organization his personal attention, and no details of consequence appear to have been necessary to apportion to me to carry out for him.
+During the past year our very excellent Commanderin-Chief has been untiring in his efforts to give all matters concerning our organization his personal attention, and no details of consequence appear to have been necessary to apportion to me to carry out for him.